ionworks/how-to-debug-your-battery/README.md

 ![](figures/spider.png)

 A good intro into cell design can be found at [batterydesign.net](https://www.batterydesign.net/power-versus-energy-cells/).
 Below is an image taken from that site of the difference between high power and high energy.
-Thinner electrodes tend to be better for drawing larger currents because there is less material in the way of ion transport but they have more inactive material (i.e. current colllectors - the yellow bits) per unit volume making them less energy dense.
+Thinner electrodes tend to be better for drawing larger currents because there is less material in the way of ion transport but they have more inactive material (i.e. current collectors - the yellow bits) per unit volume making them less energy dense.

 ![](figures/power-vs-energy-cell-b.webp)

 This problem is even bigger for your buddy designing batteries for electric aircraft as the peak power needed for take-off and landing is much higher (10 x) than the power needed for cruising.
 So you have to prioritize power and sacrifice range - aircraft also find it really hard to top-up charge mid flight :rofl:.
-For a great perspective on the prospects of electric flight I recommend [this artcle](https://www.nature.com/articles/s41586-021-04139-1).
+For a great perspective on the prospects of electric flight I recommend [this article](https://www.nature.com/articles/s41586-021-04139-1).

 Luckily you know an engineer at your battery supplier and can call them to discuss the problem.